jhunt/hatop/README.rst

   F7          Increase server weight:     +  1
   F8          Increase server weight:     + 10

-  F9          Enable server (return from maintenance mode) F10         Disable server (put into maintenance mode)
+  F9          Enable server on one backend (return from maintenance mode) F10         Disable server on one backend (put into maintenance mode) F11         Drain server on one backend (prepare for maintenance mode, don't allow new connections)

 Hotkey actions and server responses are logged on the CLI viewport.